 (3) Two of the trustees shall be ratepayers from Geraldton elected by the City of Geraldton which may at any time replace either or both of those trustees.

-(4) The remaining 2 trustees shall be appointed by the executive for the time being of the Geraldton sub-branch of the Returned Sailors’ Soldiers’ and Airmen’s Imperial League of Australia, which on any vacancy, from any cause occurring in the trustees appointed by it shall, fill such vacancy by the appointment of another person or other persons.
+(4) The remaining 2 trustees shall be appointed by the executive for the time being of the Geraldton sub-branch of The Returned and Services League of Australia WA Branch Incorporated, which on any vacancy, from any cause occurring in the trustees appointed by it shall, fill such vacancy by the appointment of another person or other persons.

 (4A) The 2 trustees appointed under subsection (4) shall cease to hold office on 1 January 1957 and the vacancies shall be filled by the executive, which shall appoint one trustee for a period of one year and the other trustee for a period of 2 years computed in each case from 1 January 1957.